 "The key thing is not to get into habit of seeing Sunday evening as a time when you get that gnawing feeling or knot of anxiety, but to set something nice to do - rather than checking emails or preparing," Lidbetter says.

 Stay in the moment

-The Sunday fear is all about projecting ahead - we aren't enjoying our weekend because we're busy worrying about what's ahead, Lidbetter explains.
+The Sunday scaries are about thinking ahead - we aren't enjoying our weekend because we're busy worrying about what's going to happen the next week.
 Mindfulness, being aware of your surroundings, can help you stay in the moment and improve your mental wellbeing.

 "People with anxiety are good at 'what if' scenarios - we have an expression that is 'so what to what if'.
-You spend your time living in the future that may not ever happen," she explains.
+You spend your time living in the future that may not ever happen," says Lidbetter.

 "Grounding techniques are important.
 If you find yourself getting ahead, have five things you can see, hear and touch to bring you back into the moment.
-As a cognitive behavioural therapist myself, a technique I ask is, if there's something you are worried about, will it be something you're worrying about in 3, 6, 9 months' time?
+As a cognitive behavioural therapist myself, a technique I ask is, if there's something you are worried about, will it be something you're worrying about in a few months?
 Most times you would say no. It gives you perspective."

 Be kinder to yourself

 It's also important to be kind to yourself.
 If you haven't got through your to-do list, so what?
 It's easy to be hard on ourselves if we've not achieved everything we feel we should have on a weekend.